wso2/docs-is/en/identity-server/5.10.0/docs/learn/configuring-ad-fs-as-a-federated-authenticator.md

 13. In the Edit Claim Rule dialogue specify the claims that needs to be sent to the relying party.
-	In this guide, let's send the SAM-Account-Name LDAP attribute as a NameID claim.
+	In this tutorial, let's send the SAM-Account-Name LDAP attribute as a NameID claim.

 	a.
 Click **Add Rule**.